junwatu/color-detection-openai/blogs/README.md

 ### 3. Get The OpenAI Key

-To get the OpenAI key, you need to create a project first and then [create a key](https://platform.openai.com/api-keys).
-The important thing is you should save the OpenAI key on the `.env` file and make sure not to include it in version control by adding it to the `.gitignore`.
+To get the OpenAI key, create a project first and then [create a key](https://platform.openai.com/api-keys).
+The important thing is you should save the OpenAI key on the `.env` file and ensure not to include it in version control by adding it to the `.gitignore`.

 ```ini
 OPENAI_API_KEY=sk-proj-secret
 ```

+Another important note is to select any models that can be accessed by the project.

 ## Capturing Images with Node.js